 The Carroll School of Management offers a wide range of merit-based graduate assistantships and scholarships to both domestic and international Full-Time students.
 The University also offers loan and work-study programs to help students finance their educations.

-All candidates for admission to the MSA Program are considered for a merit scholarship award.
+All candidates for admission to the MSF Program are considered for a merit scholarship award.
 Scholarships range in value and are typically awarded to exceptionally strong candidates.
 These institutional awards are determined by committee and administered at the point of admission.

 The Office of Financial Services seeks to help graduate students eligible for financial aid meet the costs of their education at Boston College.
 All U.S. citizens and eligible non-citizens may be considered for need-based financial aid.